seetaresearch/dragon/Dragon/python/dragon/docs/contents/core/tensor.rst

 `Tensor.reshape`_                 Reshape the dimensions of input.
 `Tensor.dimshuffle`_              Shuffle the dimensions.
 `Tensor.eval`_                    Run and return the computing results of this tensor.
-`Tensor.CreateOperator`_          Construct a new Tensor with specific operator descriptor.
-`Tensor.Fill`_                    Fill self with the specific type of filler.
-`Tensor.PrintExpressions`_        Return the stringified internal expressions.
 ==============================    =============================================================================

 Register